|

 Originally posted on 01-May-1998 by CUFON

-but I don't have the originals, so I can't improve this.
+I don't have the originals, so I can't improve the image quality.

 |